 An organization consists of a set of employees working together to achieve goals.
 In this process, some have access to the organization’s most crucial data.
 This is often the most sensitive and vital information of the organization and needs some monitoring while accessing so as to avoid any unauthorized access and threat.

 Records defined under the case of sensitivity can change from one business to another.
-For example, an organization dealing in the industry of tracking down human behavior can have data containing the most crucial information that are grounds of their functioning (for data analysis).
+For example, an organization dealing in the industry of tracking down human behavior can have data containing the most crucial information that are grounds for their functioning (for data analysis).
 This is sensitive data that requires privileged access and monitoring.

 Another section in an organization that requires privileged access is the IT department that maintains complex employee data.
 (Monitoring of this department is common in all organizations).